MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-openid-faqs.md

 ## Does portals support custom scope parameter(s) in authentication requests?

 Yes.
-These parameter(s) can be specified using scope option in configuration.
+Custom scope parameter(s) can be specified using scope option in configuration.

 ## Why does the username value in contact, or external identity record in Common Data Service, show a different value compared to what the user entered on the sign-in page?